Eufy Robovac 11 vs 11+ (PowerBoost)

 Carpets – This is where the real battle is and among the RoboVac 11+’s main strengths.
 This is not to say that the original RoboVac is not a good vacuum for carpets but it’s the best between the two.
 First, I would like to comment about PowerBoost.
 This is the equivalent of Roomba’s Carpet Boost mode.
 In this mode, the motor revolves faster thus generating extra suction power.
 But then, not far much than what RoboVac produces.
 Considering PowerBoost has extra 100 Pa only, it would be illogical to dismiss the RoboVac 11 for carpet cleaning just yet.

-Pet hair – The RoboVac 11 and RoboVac 11+ are both ideal for pet hair cleaning.
+Pet hair – Both models are ideal for pet hair cleaning.

 Remember, the rotating main brush in the RoboVac 11 will get tangled at times.
 But with the new model, it comes with a wider brush that was able to handle a Chihuahua’s hair without any problem.
 It is also wider and would cover more floor area than the RoboVac original.